mdekstrand/cs533-web/week11/index.md

 ## {{mnotebook}} Pipeline and Regularization

-[This notebook](../../resources/tutorials/SciKitPipeline.ipynb) demonstrates pipelines and $L_2$ regression, and performs a significance test of classifier improvement.
+[This notebook](../resources/tutorials/SciKitPipeline.ipynb) demonstrates pipelines and $L_2$ regression, and performs a significance test of classifier improvement.

 It also shows a training of a decision tree (next video).

+## {{mnotebook}} Advanced Pipelines

+The [Advanced Pipelines notebook](../resources/tutorials/AdvancedPipeline.ipynb) demonstrates a much more advanced SciKit-Learn pipeline.

 ## {{mvideo}} Models and Depth